-You can apply to go on the council’s Housing Register, but there are lots of people on it at any one time and if you have debts from a previous property or have caused any anti-social behaviour before, your application may be rejected.
+You can apply to join the council’s housing register, but there are lots of people on it at any one time and if you have debts from a previous property or have caused any anti-social behaviour before, your application may be rejected.

 Applying with private landlords

 We work with landlords in Wigan Borough who have private housing available for rent.